leahxqing/reading/notes/harmless_03/ReadMe.md

 Conditional independence assumption (CIA), also called selection-on-observables because the covariates to be held are assumed to be known and observed.

 Consider the *education-income* example.
-Given the CIA, conditional-on- X_i $ comparisons of average earnings across schooling levels have a causal interpretation.
+Given the CIA, conditional-on- X_i $comparisons of average earnings across schooling levels have a causal interpretation.

 $$
 E[Y_i|X_i,C_i=1]-E[Y_i|X_i,C_i=0]=E[Y_{1i}-Y_{0i}|X_i]